nygrenh/distributed-card-game/FinalReport.md

+---
+title: Distributed Card Game
+author: Sebastian Sergelius, Henrik Nygren, Daniel Koch
+toc: true
+include-before: |
   \newpage
+geometry: margin=4cm
+---
+\newpage
+# Introduction

 In this project, we will create a distributed card game, where the goal is to get dealt the highest card.
 The participants will connect to each in peer-to-peer fashion, and the system will try to ensure that the card deck in the game will be shuffled fairly.

-# Card game

-Group name: - #27

-Members: Daniel Koch, Henrik Nygren, Sebastian Sergelius

 # Project Goal